 Many people enter the gym with predisposed ideas of what weights they should be lifting or try to match somebody else.
 Our aim is to ensure you’re perfecting the movement first, and then increase the intensity.
 We ask all members to respect our judgment – we are not trying to hold you back, we just want you to progress in the most safe and efficient way.

 There is no honor in cheating.
-What Joy can be in a victory you did not earn?
+What joy is there in a victory you did not earn?

 The best sessions are when everyone supports one another.
 It’s amazing how well people respond when another member is encouraging them when they need it most.
 We train as individuals but workout as a team.